 Beyond all that, the ProtectiveClean 6100 offers most of the other features you’d expect from a premium electric toothbrush: an automatic timer, alerts every 30 seconds to move on to the next section of the mouth, and a pressure sensor to let you know when you’re brushing too hard.

 Battery life is actually one of our favourite things about the 6100, and between that and the included travel case it’s one of the best electric brushes we’ve tried for travel.

-Philips boasts that the 6100 will last for 14 days of regular use without a charge, but at the time of writing we’re on day 22 - brushing twice a day - and it’s still going, though the low battery indicator kicked in on day 21.
+Philips boasts that the 6100 will last for 14 days of regular use without a charge, but I eked it out to over 20 days - brushing twice a day - and the low battery indicator didn't even kick in until day 21.

 Battery life will naturally fade over time, but even so you should be able to comfortably take this brush on a two-week trip without worrying about bringing the charger along.

 Just about the only thing missing from the ProtectiveClean 6100 is support for a smartphone app to monitor your brushing, but we’re slightly sceptical about the long-term benefits of connected brushes anyway.